Gin Blossoms

 Gin Blossoms are an American rock band formed in 1987 in Tempe, Arizona.
 They rose to prominence following the 1992 release of their first major label album, New Miserable Experience, and the first single released from that album, "Hey Jealousy".
 "Hey Jealousy" became a Top 25 hit and went gold, and New Miserable Experience eventually went quadruple platinum; four other charting singles were released from the album.
-The band's follow-up album, Congratulations I'm Sorry (1996), went platinum and the single "As Long as It Matters" was nominated for a Grammy Award.
+The band's follow-up album, Congratulations I'm Sorry (1996), went platinum, and the single "As Long as It Matters" was nominated for a Grammy Award.
+The band's other hits include "Found Out About You" (1993), "Til I Hear It from You" (1995), and "Follow You Down" (1996).

 Gin Blossoms broke up in 1997.
 Since reuniting in 2001, the band has released Major Lodge Victory in 2006, No Chocolate Cake in 2010, and Mixed Reality in 2018.

 History

 Early years

+Gin Blossoms was founded in 1987.
 During the band's early years, its members included lead guitarist and songwriter Doug Hopkins, bassist Bill Leen, and lead vocalist Jesse Valenzuela.
-The lineup shifted multiple times, such as Richard Taylor and then Steven Severson on rhythm guitar, and also Chris McCann and then Dan Henzerling on drums.
-Afterwards, Robin Wilson replaced Severson as rhythm guitarist.
+The lineup shifted multiple times, and other band members included Richard Taylor (rhythm guitar), Steven Severson (rhythm guitar), Chris McCann (drums), and Dan Henzerling (drums).
+Later, Robin Wilson replaced Severson as rhythm guitarist.
 The band's name comes from a photo of W.C.
 Fields in Kenneth Anger's book Hollywood Babylon, which bore the caption "W.C.
 Fields with gin blossoms", referring to the actor's telangiectasia-spotted face and rhinophymic nose by the slang term for the skin condition known as rosacea.

 Gin Blossoms became well known around the band's hometown of Phoenix.
-The band's frequent touring resulted in an increase in popularity.
-By 1989, Wilson and Valenzuela had switched roles, with Wilson taking on lead vocal duties and Valenzuela concentrating on rhythm guitar and backing vocals.
-Around the same time, Phillip Rhodes replaced Henzerling on drums; thus, along with founding members Leen on bass and Hopkins on lead guitar, the band's first recording lineup became stabilized.
-They independently recorded their first full-length album, Dusted, which was released in December 1989.
+In 1988, Wilson and Valenzuela had switched roles, with Wilson taking on lead vocal duties and Valenzuela concentrating on rhythm guitar.
+By 1989, Phillip Rhodes had replaced Henzerling on drums.
+Gin Blossoms independently recorded their first full-length album, Dusted, which was released in December 1989.

 After being signed to A&M Records, the band began to work on their first major-label album.
 Initial attempts faltered and the band released an EP, Up and Crumbling, instead.